Volume Four is our most recent publication.

-The volume contains 479 entries by 207 authors, and has about one million words and 954 full-color figures.
-Publication is expected in 2019.
-Follow us on Facebook for updates.
+Volume Four contains 479 entries by 207 authors, and has about one million words and 954 full-color figures.
+The volume is available in print and e-book editions.
+For updates, visit the dedicated Volume Four page or follow us on Facebook.

 The European Enlightenment, the period from ca 1650 to ca 1800 treated in Volume Four, might be called the era of the map.
 It was characterized by several key themes.
 As a form of knowledge, “map” proliferated as a metaphor exemplifying the construction of knowledge in general.
 The concept of the geographical map was dynamic and exciting to contemporaries, embodying as it did the complex and intellectually fruitful discipline of “mathematical cosmography” that integrated the study of the heavens and the earth.
 The intersections between maps and scientific inquiry reflected that integration in the work of the newly created, state-sponsored scientific institutions to support cartographic endeavors.
 Government and administrative institutions increasingly relied on maps in order to regulate and control their territories.
 A burgeoning widespread print and visual culture produced maps in both manuscript and print that adhered to a common aesthetic of layout and design.
 Calls for a “plain” aesthetic, with decorative and pictorial features concentrated in the map periphery, were part of general Enlightenment print rhetoric.
 Increasingly, conventional standards of design and presentation also affected topographical and other large scale mapping in manuscript.

 By emphasizing the long eighteenth century as a period in which makers and users of maps struggled with issues of truth, exactitude, and authority, Volume Four breaks with the traditional understanding of the eighteenth century as the period when cartography became “scientific”and explores the period’s broad range of mapping practices across all regions, their experience of continuity and change, and their impact on society.